skasproject/skas/docsite/docs/ldap.md

       linkUserAttr:
 ```

 - `skMerge` is the SKAS module aimed to merge information from several Identity Provider.
-This merge obey to some rules which will be described later.
+This merge obey to some rules which will be described [here](./chaining.md).
 - `skMerge.providers` is the ordered list of Identity Providers.
 - `crd` is the name of the provider managing the user database in the `skas-system` namespace.
 - `ldap` is the name of our LDAP provider, which will be configured under the `skLdap` subsection.